 My second tip would be to make study notes.
 Students who allocate time to synthesise what is taught in class, such as taking notes on key concepts and useful examples, are the students who do best.

 Why should students study Mathematics?

 Learning to break large problems down into smaller ones is really valuable.
-It is also a fun subject, it’s very concrete and you learn complex concepts and then solve more and more problems.
+It is also a fun subject; you learn complex concepts and then solve more and more problems.
 You can learn how to work through problems and say, I’m 100% confident that is the correct answer.

 What does an effective lesson look like for you?